eiriklv/react-native-versions/README.md

 # Installation

-When we have a final release, you can install straight from npm.
-For now, via this repository:

-1. Run `npm install reploy/react-native-versions`
+1. Run `npm install react-native-versions` inside your project.

 2. Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"`.